 The Feelsion – I was told this is where the ‘cool’ kids hang out, but I liked it too as an old lady!
-The steampunk-style spot of ‘Instagrammable’ drinks, rainbow colored or covered in fresh flowers.
+The steampunk-style spot of ‘Instagrammable’ drinks, rainbow-colored or covered in fresh flowers.
 They also have durian-flavored ice cream which I loved, but it’s an acquired taste.

 i 46 Old Town – More authentic than the new hipster bubble tea spots, this is run by a local couple who have lived in the home for generations.
 Have a variety of sweets with some hot or cold tea.
 Or, some iced almond milk!

-92 House – They offer fresh food and drinks on—site.
-Keep an eye out for Annie, a wonderful young woman who plays on` a traditional guzheng, which is like a harp.
+92 House – They offer fresh food and drinks on-site.
+Keep an eye out for Annie, a wonderful young woman who plays on a traditional guzheng, which is like a harp.
 They gave us a demonstration of traditional Chinese noodle stir-fry too, which you can book with a luncheon in a private room.

-After getting our fill of nutty sweets and refreshing beverages in the super hot day, it was amazing to return to the Angsana Laguna Phuket resort for happy hour at the Xana Beach Club.
-If you’re feeling brave, order their spicy scorpion drink top with a red chili.
+After getting our fill of nutty sweets and refreshing beverages during the super hot day, it was amazing to return to the Angsana Laguna Phuket resort for happy hour at the Xana Beach Club.
+If you’re feeling brave, order their spicy scorpion drink top with red chili.
 When in Rome!

 Besides the beach club, Angsana has multiple pools and the longest lazy river in Thailand.
 Breakfast was some of the best selections I had the whole trip, and rooms were spaciously comfortable – perfect for small groups of friends and family.